Mahaan (2022 film): Plot

-1968: Mohandoss is a middle-aged liquor-ban activist whose twelve-year-old son Gandhi Mahaan is the exact opposite of him, and is addicted to gambling.
+1968: Mohandoss is a middle-aged liquor-ban activist whose 12-year-old son Gandhi Mahaan is the exact opposite of him and is addicted to gambling.
 Sathyavan Soosaiyappan is his friend, who gambles against Gnanodhayam.
 Gandhi is a prodigy at gambling and always helps Sathya win matches.
-One time, Sathya keeps on losing and confronts Gandhi, who tells him he has no choice but to make him lose because Gnanam kidnapped his dog, Joker.
-Everyone fights over it, and their parents have to interfere in it.
+One time, Sathya keeps on losing and confronts Gandhi, who tells him he has no choice but to make him lose because Gnanam kidnapped his dog Joker.
+Everyone fights over it, and their parents have to interfere.
 Mohandoss makes Gandhi promise that he will lead the liquor-ban movement and live as a "Mahaan".

 1996: Gandhi is a 40-year-old commerce teacher at the local government school.
 He is married to Nachi and has a son Dada.
 On his official birthday, Gandhi leaves for a temple to give alms, where he meets a beggar Manickam, who tells him that Gandhi leads a life-like 95% of people with morals or principles, but cannot lead a life like 5% of people, who do not follow morals or principles in life.
-At night, Gandhi remembers the beggar's words when Nachi tells Gandhi that she and her friends are going on a trip to Tirupati.
+At night, Gandhi remembers Manickam's words when Nachi tells Gandhi that she and her friends are going on a trip to Tirupati.
 Gandhi uses this as an opportunity to enjoy his real birthday the next day and goes to a bar, where he meets one of his old students, Rakesh Christopher alias Rocky, who decides to help Gandhi fulfil his dreams.

-Gandhi is then taken to Rocky's father Sathya who owns the bar, where Gandhi plays rummy and wins a lot of money.
+Gandhi is then taken to Rocky's father Sathya, who owns the bar, where Gandhi plays rummy and wins a lot of money.
 Sathya recognizes Gandhi as his childhood friend due to the scar.
 The next morning, Gandhi returns home late, when Nachi deduces that Gandhi has drunk and leaves him, taking Dada with her, since Gandhi broke the rule of never drinking.
 Gandhi goes to Nachi's house multiple times and begs for a reconciliation, but is ousted.
 He decides to live with Sathya and Rocky, and they all come up with selling the liquor that Sathya's father Soosaiyappan made and names the brand Sooraa.

-1998: Gandhi, Sathya and Rocky are all rich from selling liquor and plan to start and lead a syndicate where only their drinks can be sold in the bars in Tamil Nadu.
+1998: Gandhi, Sathya and Rocky are all rich from selling the liquor and plan to start and lead a syndicate where only their drinks can be sold in the bars in Tamil Nadu.
 One of the members opposes their leadership, resulting in him being tied away and sent away in a cow truck.
 Later on, the trio visit a bar and try some strong alcohol, which severely intoxicates them.
 They are then driven to the rival member who tries to kill Rocky in front of Sathya, but Gandhi drunkenly stops him and fights all of them off.
-This incident causes Sathya to become a devout Christian, becomes paranoid and suggests that they stop selling liquor, while Gandhi convinces him otherwise.
+This incident causes Sathya to become a devout Christian and paranoid, and he suggests that they stop selling liquor, while Gandhi convinces him otherwise.